AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 * **Stopband**: frequencies above the cutoff should show strong attenuation (large negative dB values).
 The depth and slope tell you how selective the filter is.
 * **Cutoff shift**: quantization of coefficients causes slight changes in actual cutoff and stopband attenuation compared to the floating-point design.

-**What you should expect** given the generator: since the notebook creates a *bank* with cutoffs spread across the band, the frequency response plots for the sequence of filters will show cutoffs gradually moving from low frequency (only 100 Hz tone passes) up to high frequency (many tones pass).
+**What we should expect** given the generator: since the notebook creates a *bank* with cutoffs spread across the band, the frequency response plots for the sequence of filters will show cutoffs gradually moving from low frequency (only 100 Hz tone passes) up to high frequency (many tones pass).

 **Why useful**: confirms each filter implements the intended frequency behavior.

-### C) Time-domain outputs — Python vs Verilog overlay
+### C) Time-domain outputs : Python vs Verilog overlay

 **What is plotted**: for a selected filter index, two series are plotted against time: the Python `np.convolve` expected output and the Verilog `y_out` from the simulation.

 **How to read it**:

 * If the Verilog implementation is **functionally correct** and quantization matches the Python scaling, the two curves should *overlap* almost exactly (differences usually only in integer rounding effects).
 * **Transient region**: the first `NUM_TAPS-1` samples are transient (convolution not yet full).
-Expect partial sums during those steps — this is normal and identical in both implementations.
+Expect partial sums during those steps which is normal and identical in both implementations.
 * **Differences**: small step-level differences are typically due to integer quantization of coefficients and inputs.
 Larger discrepancies indicate a bug in data alignment, sign-extension, or bus width.

 **What to inspect**: